 Fundraising and Communications Consultant

-Eddy Morales supports The Workers Lab fundraising and communication strategy.
-He is the founder and principal of Morales Public Relations (MPR), a firm dedicated to elevating progressive ideals through relationship cultivation, strategy, and communications.
-He is a seasoned activist, donor advisor, and strategist in the political and non-profit worlds with more than 10 years of experience at organizations such as the United States Student Association, Center for Community Change, VotoLatino, Crossroad Campaigns, and most recently as the Director of the Latino Engagement Fund at the Democracy Alliance.
+Founder of Morales Public Relations, Eddy is a seasoned activist, donor advisor, and strategist in the political and non-profit worlds with more than 10 years of experience at organizations such as the United States Student Association, Center for Community Change, VotoLatino, Crossroad Campaigns, and most recently as the Director of the Latino Engagement Fund at the Democracy Alliance.

 Eddy carefully cultivates long-term and trusted relationships with political leaders, elected officials, media sources, and influential decision makers.
 He has established effective and efficient processes for prospecting, engaging, and cultivating these relationships with major donors and labor unions to support federal, state, and local political campaigns, organizations, and PACs that empower the most vulnerable communities.